What Is Day Trading?

 So is forex scalping day trading?
 The answer is yes… forex scalping is an intraday trading technique that fits into the day trading category.

 So day traders are much more interested in quicker and smaller profits.
 Day traders do all their trading during the day when the day is over, they shut shop (stop trading).

 7 Advantages of Day Trading

-- day trading is about taking smaller profits targets therefore if you take smaller profit targets then the risk per trade you take is also small.
+- day trading is about taking smaller profit targets therefore if you take smaller profit targets then the risk per trade you take is also small.

 - a successful day trader can use the power of compounding to increase the overall profits because of the many trades that are placed each day.

-- a day trader can make money a lot faster
+- day trader can make money a lot faster

 - some day traders like day trading just because of the rush.